MinnaChen/Data_Science2/README.md

 * To compile:     sbt:Regression > compile
 * To run:         sbt:Regression > run

+The target variable should be the first column of the dataset provided.

+Path of the dataset should be provide properly to run the code

 R :
 * Copy and paste the dataset's .csv files on your local directory.
 * cd to the directory you have pasted all the files to.